jhazelwo/python-fileasobj/README.md

 ### Testing:

-I write in Python 3.4x and occasionally do testing in 2.6 and 2.7.
-This module /should/ work with anything between 2.6 and 3.4+ but no promises.
+I write in Python 3.4 and occasionally do testing and 2.7.
+This module _should_ work with anything between 2.7 and 3.4, please let me know if you find a bug.

 `./tests/test_fileasobj.py` is a standard unit test.